15 Practical Tips for Cold Weather Camping to Keep You Cozy Warm

 1. Add Layers of Insulation to Your Tent

-Create an extra thick barrier between you and the cold ground by lining the tent floor with blankets (try moving blankets or made from wool), foam pads, or rugs.
-Survival blankets, silver side up, also work well and are easier to pack in with other camping gear.
+Create an extra thick barrier between you and the cold ground by lining the tent floor with blankets (try moving blankets or made from wool), foam pads, or rugs. , silver side up, also work well and are easier to pack in with other camping gear.
 Avoid the inexpensive Mylar emergency blankets because the noise will probably keep you up more than the cold.

 Prevent warm air from escaping from the top with an insulating barrier between the tent and the fly.